An Early Investigation of the HHL Quantum Linear Solver for Scientific Applications: Simulator and Resource Estimation Tool

-The resources estimator in~\cite{beverland2022assessing, van2023using} from Microsoft Azure Quantum establishes a systematical framework to access and model the resources necessary for implementing quantum algorithms on a user-specified fault-tolerant scenario.
-This tool enables detailed estimation of various computational resources, such as the number of physical qubits, the runtime, and other QEC-related properties to achieve a quantum advantage for certain applications.
-Specifically, the tool accepts a wide range of qubit and quantum error correction (QEC) code specifications and an error budget that allows different error rates to simulate a described fault-tolerant environment.
+The resource estimator in~\cite{beverland2022assessing, van2023using} from Microsoft Azure Quantum establishes a systematic framework to access and model the resources necessary for implementing quantum algorithms on a user-specified fault-tolerant scenario.
+This tool enables detailed estimation of various computational resources, such as the number of physical qubits, the~runtime, and~other QEC-related properties to achieve a quantum advantage for certain applications.
+Specifically, the~tool accepts a wide range of qubit and quantum error correction code specifications and an error budget that allows different error rates to simulate a described fault-tolerant~environment.

 The tool is compatible with circuits generated from a high-level quantum computing language or package, including Qiskit and Q\#.
-After a circuit is given, the input is compiled into Quantum Intermediate Representation through a unified processing program, and the estimator can examine the code and record qubit allocation, qubit release, gate operation, and measurement operation.
+After~a circuit is given, the~input is compiled into Quantum Intermediate Representation through a unified processing program, and~the estimator can examine the code and record qubit allocation, qubit release, gate operation, and~measurement operation.
 Then, logical-level resources are estimated and used to compute the required physical-level resources further.
-The tool returns a thorough report on resources demanded to perform the given algorithm on fault-tolerant quantum computers, including the explanation and related mathematical equations of those estimates.
-A selected list of estimates is described in Section~\ref{sec:factors}, and their values in conducted experiments are displayed in Section~\ref{sec:applications}.
+The~tool returns a thorough report on resources demanded to perform the given algorithm on fault-tolerant quantum computers, including the explanation and related mathematical equations of those estimates.
+A~selected list of estimates is described in Section~\ref{sec:factors}, and~their values in conducted experiments are displayed in Section~\ref{sec:applications}.

-\section{Factors of Interest}
+\section{Factors of~Interest}

 As we focus on the linear system in scientific applications instead of random systems for benchmarking, we have less control over the specific values of matrix properties like condition numbers.
-Our interest is more on the number of clock qubits $n_c$ in the HHL circuit, which controls the precision of estimated eigenvalues.
-The error in eigenvalue estimation affects the solution of the linear system through Eq.~\eqref{eq:hhl-foundation}.
-From~\cite{nielsen2001quantum}, to obtain an eigenvalue with $2^{-b}$ precision with at least $1-p_{QPE,fail}$ success probability using QPE, we need
+Our interest is more on the number of clock qubits $n_c$ in the HHL circuit, which controls the accuracy of estimated eigenvalues.
+The error in eigenvalue estimation affects the solution of the linear system through Equation~\eqref{eq:hhl-foundation}.
+From~\cite{nielsen2001quantum}, to~obtain an eigenvalue with $2^{-b}$ accuracy with at least $1-p_{QPE,fail}$ success probability using QPE, we~need

 In the Qiskit-based HHL implementation that we used~\cite{anedumla_quantum_linear_solvers}, it is suggested that